top of page

 My Evening Mask Rituals

-They’re about letting go of makeup, stress, and everything my skin’s
+Evenings are different.
+They’re about letting go of makeup, stress, and everything my skin’s been holding onto.

 What I’ve learned is that there isn’t a perfect time to mask, just the right time for you.